marypaskhaver/Deedy/README.md

 # Good-Deed-Counter

 While making this app, I learned how to:
-- Change the positions of objects on my screen based off user input
+- Change the positions of objects on the screen based off user input
 - Create, remove, update, and destroy user data with Core Data
 - Query databases to get entities based on their attributes
 - Use UINavigationBar and UIBarButtonItem in my classes to change my app's theme